Stormesh/clock-in-bot/README.md

 # Discord Clock-In Bot

-This Discord bot helps monitor users' clock-in, break, and meeting statuses in real-time.
+This Discord bot helps in monitoring users' clock-in, break, and meeting statuses in real-time.
 The bot tracks user activity, allowing for effective time management and easy monitoring of current statuses.

 ## Features